grnhse/greenhouse_io/README.md

 #### Throttling

-Rate limit and rate limit remaining are availbe fter making an API request with an API client:
+Rate limit and rate limit remaining are available after making an API request with an API client:

 ```ruby
 gh_client.rate_limit # => 20